 Cinthya Vieyra graduated from Notre Dame de Namur University (NDNU) with a Bachelor's in Psychology and a minor in Leadership and Public Service.
+She recently got accepted to a graduate program at Notre Dame de Namur University.
+Cinthya will be working on her Masters in Education in Curriculum & Instruction.
 Growing up in a low income and under-resourced neighborhood, Cinthya noticed the importance of education at an early age.
 As an active participant of college access organizations such as AVID and Peninsula College Fund, she received moral support, guidance, and encouragement from various mentors.
 Post-graduation she wanted to pay it forward, and landed a job as a College Coach at Beyond 12 helping low-income, first generation, and historically underrepresented students navigate the transition from high school to college.
 As a College Coach, she provided moral support to students, in the form of one-on-one personal and virtual coaching, developed and implemented academic curriculum, and facilitated workshops for young adults on the importance education and self-advocacy.
 Her personal experiences and drive towards increasing access to higher education are the reasons she is committed to helping students and families with similar backgrounds.
 As a Site Director at Northstar Academy, she hopes to inspire and encourage students to reach their highest potential.

 Northstar Academy Site Director (Grades 6-8)